Justin Anderson (running back): 2006 season

 In a reserve role behind conference MVP Garrett Wolfe, Anderson performed well, making his collegiate debut versus Ohio State.
 Against Indiana State, Anderson had six carries for 53 yards, including a 16-yard touchdown run.
 He then gained 53 yards on 10 rushing attempts at Eastern Michigan.
 He played in 11 games as a reserve running back, and on special teams.
 He finished the year with 25 carries for 117 yards and a touchdown.

 2007 season

-2007 has been Anderson's coming-out party, leading the Huskies in every statistical rushing category, and earning second-team all-conference honors.
+2007 was Anderson's coming-out party, as he led the Huskies in every statistical rushing category, and earning second-team all-conference honors.
 He had 274 carries for 1298 yards and eight scores, averaging 4.5 yards per rush.
+In the process, Anderson became the 9th running back to rush for 1,000 yards in a season for Northern Illinois.
 Among the number of great games this season, against Eastern Michigan, Anderson had 213 all-purpose yards and a score.
 Against Temple, Anderson ran for 163 yards and two touchdowns in the one-point loss.
-At Idaho, in NIU's first win of the year, Anderson ran for 167 yards and one touchdown.
+In NIU's win against Idaho, Anderson ran for 167 yards and one touchdown.